raganwald/braythwayt.com/_posts/2016-01-03-advice-to-a-beginner.md

 It sounds prosaic, but if you are inexperienced, that is perfectly normal.
 It’s a question of picking up the basics, of being able to ask a question and get lots of answers because you’re asking about something everyone is familiar with.
 Once you have more experience, you can explore a little outside of the mainstream, you will have the context to understand when a problem you’re solving has a unique requirement that is served by a unique approach.

 So... the summary is, **Decide whether you are a student, or inexperienced.
-If you’e a student, study on the side.
+If you’re a student, study on the side.
 If you’re inexperienced, choose a low-risk way to gain experience.**